breadbored/breadbored.github.io/_posts/2022-03-07-wind-interpolation.md

 ---
 layout: post
 title: How to interpolate wind data
-date: 2021-11-04
+date: 2022-03-07
 categories: ["data", "algorithms"]
 ---

-I was put on a project at work recently that gave me way more experience than I ever thought a single project would.
-One of the things I learned was Metal Shading Language, Apple's GPU enabled language for graphics and GPU computing.
-I learned how powerful the GPU can be with math compared to a CPU, an obvious revelation until I did it for myself and experienced it first hand.
-Learning to use a C++ like language - without `new` & `delete` operators, `memalloc`, `memset`, `free`, inheritance/derived classes, the foundational **_stdlib_** for crying out loud - was an excellent experience that I could brag about in the first paragraph.
-It was interesting using a C++ language made primarily for linear algebra and vector calculus in 2D and 3D spaces.

-However, I was most proud of my teammate and I doing complex math when neither of us are particularly educated in math.
-After weeks of research, the client sending several research papers and obfuscated source code for math libraries that were irrelevant to our project, and many stress migraines, we finally did a simple task in math.
-It was easy in retrospect, we just didn't know what we were looking for or what was relevant to the data that we had.
+This article is a work in progress and will be revised several times.
+This is a loose series of words and code blocks to put my thoughts into words to help myself better understand the work I am doing.
+Please note that Metal is a c++-**_like_** language and is missing many core features of C++11 such as `new` & `delete` operators, `memalloc`, `memset`, `free`, inheritance/derived classes, the foundational `stdlib` (though it comes with it's own stripped down `metal_stdlib` with apple branded alternatives such as `vec<T, n>` instead of `std::vector<T>`), etc.

 This is meant to be a reference article for non-scientific projects.
 This article has been heavily simplified for performance and "close enough" approximations.

 ## Interpolation

 If you're here reading this, you probably know that _interpolation_ is used when you have a series of data, either through time or space, and you want to estimate the data between your data points.
-If X<sub>0</sub>=0, Y<sub>0</sub>=0 and X<sub>2</sub>=2, Y<sub>2</sub>=4, then X<sub>1</sub>=1 means Y<sub>1</sub> probably equals 2.
+If X₀=0, Y₀=0 and X₂=2, Y₂=4, then X₁=1 means Y₁ probably equals 2.
 We can guess this because we can see the 2 values make up a line similar to Y=2X, or maybe it's Y=X^2.
 Who's to say?
 What's important is using the data we have around us to best-guess this.

 ## Problem & Requirements before Interpolation